-Objective 2.1: Optimum human resource development to ensure there are enough, and the right mix of, health professionals.
+Objective 2.1: Optimum human resource development to ensure there are enough, and the right mix of, health professionals

 Skilled and caring health professionals are the cornerstone of our health system.
 Thousands of British Columbians seek medical attention every day, confident they are in the care of competent professionals who hold themselves to the highest standards.
 To be sustainable the system must ensure it has enough, and the right mix of, health professionals to provide the services that will meet British Columbian's needs now and in the future.
-B.C. has made significant progress over the past five years in addressing our health human resource needs but there is more work to be done.
+B.C. has made significant progress since 2001in addressing our health human resource needs but there is more work to be done.

-Working with the Ministry of Advanced Education and Labour Market Development and health system partners to increase education and training opportunities, including continued expansion of B.C.'s medical school, with an additional campus in Kelowna, doubling the number of postgraduate residency spaces for Canadian medical graduates to 234 by 2010/11, and investing in the continued recruitment, training, and retention of nurses, including expanding availability of the accelerated three year Bachelor of Nursing Science programs in the province.

-- Increasing educational capacity for allied health workers and other health professionals, including residential care and home support workers. - Investing in the continued recruitment, education, and retention of nurses including Aboriginal nursing strategies to increase and retain nurses in Aboriginal communities, supporting the rural/remote nursing specialty program at the University of Northern B.C. to promote education and retention of nurses in hard to service areas, and the return to nursing initiative that supports individuals to return to a career in nursing. - Recruiting internationally-educated health professionals through the expanded B.C.
+- Working with the Ministry of Advanced Education and Labour Market Development and health system partners to provide education and training opportunities, including continued expansion of B.C.'s medical school, with an additional campus in Kelowna, doubling the number of post-graduate residency spaces for Canadian medical graduates to 234 by 2010/11, and investing in the continued recruitment, training, and retention of nurses, including expanding availability of the accelerated three year Bachelor of Nursing Science programs in the province. - Providing educational spaces for allied health workers and other health professionals, including residential care and home support workers. - Continuing the recruitment, education and retention of nurses including: Aboriginal nursing strategies to increase and retain nurses in Aboriginal communities, supporting the rural/remote nursing specialty program at the University of Northern B.C. to promote education and retention of nurses in hard to service areas, and the return to nursing initiative that supports individuals to return to a career in nursing. - Recruiting internationally-educated health professionals through the expanded B.C.
 Provincial Nominee Program, which expedites immigration processes, and implementing a new restricted license to allow internationally trained physicians to practice in their specific areas of qualification.
-This initiative includes expediting assessment and registration of internationally educated nurses to practice in B.C. and implementing the Skills Connect for Immigrants Health pilot initiative. - Amending the Health Professions Act to allow health providers to utilize their full scope of training and expertise, including authorizing nurses to deliver a broader range of health services. - Integrating nurse practitioners into B.C.'s health system, and increasing the number of nurse practitioners graduating in the province. - Creating safe, positive work environments that attract and retain talented people, and support employee wellness and quality of work life in the health sector, including a project to retain mid to late career professionals in new roles and development of responsive shift scheduling for nurses.
+This initiative includes expediting assessment and registration of internationally educated nurses to practice in B.C. and implementing the Skills Connect for Immigrants Health pilot initiative. - Allowing health providers to utilize their full scope of training and expertise under the amended Health Professions Act, including authorizing nurses to deliver a broader range of health services. - Integrating nurse practitioners into B.C.'s health system, and increasing the number of nurse practitioners graduating in the province.

+• Creating safe, positive work environments that attract and retain talented people, and support employee wellness and quality of work life in the health sector, including a project to retain mid to late career professionals in new roles and development of responsive shift scheduling for nurses.

-Objective 2.2: Strategic investments in information management and technology to improve patient care and system integration.
+Objective 2.2: Strategic investments in information management and technology to improve patient care and system integration